 Note: Students seeking advanced degrees in teacher education or nursing programs must hold a baccalaureate degree from a regionally accredited college or university.

 Note: Students seeking a Master’s degree from the Sorrell College of Business who hold an undergraduate degree from a non-regionally accredited U.S. college or university must obtain and submit a letter from the Dean of three Colleges/Schools of Business accredited by the AACSB or ACBSP stating that students from the student’s non-regionally accredited undergraduate institution have been accepted into the graduate business programs at those institutions.

 Post Master’s Admission

 Students admitted in this category must hold the master's degree from a regionally accredited or equivalent foreign institution.
 Graduate credit taken while enrolled as a post master’s degree student is not admissible as degree credit unless it is approved by the Program Director and is limited to a total of six semester hours.
 All official undergraduate and graduate transcripts are required for admission.
-If the degree is earned outside the United States, an American Association of Collegiate Registrars and Admission Officers (AACRAO) or Educational Credential Evaluators, Inc. (ECE) evaluation is mandatory.
+If the degree is earned outside the United States, an Educational Credential Evaluators, Inc. (ECE) evaluation is mandatory.
 Applicants to the DNP program are eligible only for Unconditional admission status.